-For the couples that don’t live locally, they often ask friends, family, and coordinators advice on how to plan a small destination wedding.
+Couples that don’t live locally, often ask friends, family, and coordinators for advice on how to plan a small destination wedding.
 For this reason, I’ve decided I’d fill in a few questions from a photographer’s perspective!
 There are several things you should keep in mind if you want a fantastic, small destination wedding.
 Here are 5 of the most important tips for your small destination wedding.

 1. Give Guests a Little Warning… About Everything

 The number one thing we hope you will keep in mind is that your guests need notice.
 This is especially true for travel, itinerary, and budget!

 When you plan a small destination, your guests will need as much notice as possible because of travel.
 We know that most families live apart, and family members will anticipate traveling to your wedding.
 Travel for some guests is usually in the logistics of planning a wedding.
 The problem comes in when guests assume that you are going to get married at a venue that is close to your home.